 What is Diabetes?

 Diabetes is a condition in which a person’s blood glucose, or blood sugar, is too high.
 Glucose is one of the main sources of energy for our cells, and insulin is a hormone made by the pancreas that helps glucose reach your cells.
 But, someone with diabetes struggles to produce enough insulin, and thus glucose remains in the blood rather than entering the cells.
 This causes people with diabetes to have higher than normal blood glucose levels.
 Over time, high blood glucose can lead to a myriad of health problems including heart disease and stroke, nerve damage, and problems with the feet and eyes.
-However, there are many ways for someone with diabetes to manage their blood sugar and prevent these complications.
+However, there are many ways for someone with diabetes to manage their blood sugar (taking into account what a person's normal blood sugar level should be and how to maintain it) and prevent these complications.

 What Causes Diabetes?

 There is no single cause of diabetes.
 The reason someone develops diabetes depends on characteristics including genetics and family history as well as environmental factors.
 The cause of diabetes also depends on which type of the condition someone is referring to.

 There are different types of diabetes, which arise from different causes.
 Type 1 diabetes is typically diagnosed in children and young adults, and is thought to be caused by genes or environmental factors such as a virus that can trigger the condition.
 Type 2 diabetes, on the other hand, develops over time throughout someone’s life.
 While there are still some genetic and environmental components behind type 2 diabetes, it is heavily influenced by lifestyle factors like weight and physical activity.